ansible/ansible-lightspeed/docs/tos/index.md

 The Tech Preview gives access to a pre-release version of the ECS.
 The ECS is intended to use an AI model to create Ansible tasks and other Ansible related content, and share related data and information regarding such usage to train and improve the ECS.

-Suggestions by ECS:  Based on your request, the ECS will provide suggested Ansible tasks and other Ansible materials (“Suggestions”).
+<u>Suggestions by ECS</u>:  Based on your request, the ECS will provide suggested Ansible tasks and other Ansible materials (“Suggestions”).
 By using the ECS, you agree that any and all Suggestions and any User data input into ECS may be used by International Business Machines Corporation (“IBM”) and its affiliates including Red Hat, Inc. (“Red Hat”), for any purpose without limitation, including to further improve and train the ECS.

 Suggestions may be similar to material used to train the machine learning model used to provide the ECS.
 The Suggestions will likely require modifications by User.
 User should evaluate whether Suggestions are appropriate for User environments.
 User’s use of Suggestions is at User’s discretion and risk.
 Any User requests or input into ECS will not be treated as confidential information.

 The ECS is not designed to comply with any specific governmental regulation or specific security measures.
 User agrees that no personal data will be input to the ECS, including such that may be subject to European General Data Protection Regulations (GDPR) requirements.
 User acknowledges that the use of the ECS meets User's requirements and processing instructions required to comply with applicable laws.

-User Feedback on ECS:  The ECS is a service IBM is developing and testing for release as a cloud service.
+<u>User Feedback on ECS</u>:  The ECS is a service IBM is developing and testing for release as a cloud service.
 User is authorized to use the ECS for the purpose of evaluating its functionality and to provide feedback on the ECS to IBM and its affiliates, who may use the feedback for any purpose without limitation.

-Code:  Code is defined as the content User creates using the ECS, including User’s modifications to Suggestions.
+<u>Code</u>:  Code is defined as the content User creates using the ECS, including User’s modifications to Suggestions.
 IBM does not claim any intellectual property rights with respect to any Suggestions.

 ### 2. Right to Use and User Responsibilities